-3. All the sites are free to add your business to, with two exceptions (which I note in the list).
+3. All the sites are free to add your business to, with a few exceptions (which I note in the list).
 On the off-chance you try to list your business on one of the hundreds of other sites on this list and are asked to pay a fee, please let me know (in which case I’ll either note down that fact on the list or — more likely — remove the site from the list entirely).

 4. Red = the most important citations to gather for Google local rankings, regardless of your industry or location.

 5. When I write “verification required” next to one of the sites, that means you or the business owner or whoever’s in charge of citation-building has to go through an owner-verification process (usually by phone) in order to create your business listing on that site.
 It’s a pain, but generally it’s worth doing and takes maybe 5-10 minutes.

 6. A few sites no longer have free self-serve “submit a listing” options because they’ve got a near-exclusive partnership with Yext.
 That means that in many cases the only way to add or edit a listing on one of these sites is to register for Yext, although there may be creative ways to do it.
 I’m including these sites just in case you want to check your listings.

 (it’s worth listing your business on any of these sites, regardless of your industry or location)